 When users visit a particular page or perform a specified action, Facebook will use that information to record and interpret users’ behavior.
 You can use the data to refine your campaigns.

 Facebook offers various ways to set up and customize an audience.
-To set up your retargeting audience, start by selecting website traffic under custom audiences.
-You can follow the steps to refine your audience based on:
+Start by selecting website traffic under custom audiences to set up your retargeting audience.
+You can follow the steps to refine your audience based on the following:

 - Overall behavior.

 - Events you’ve set up.

 - Time spent on the site.

 Now you can create your audience and move on to preparing your retargeting ads.

 Once your pixel is integrated, and the events are set up, you can begin creating ads and campaigns.
 When doing so, pay attention to the following:

 - Include a prominent call to action (CTA)

 - Create post-click landing pages that match the ads